 Forty self-contained studio suites of 225 to 350 square feet, with shared spaces for programming and peer-support, are designed to enable participants to establish a sense of control in areas that most people take for granted.
 With ample access to natural light, small kitchenettes in each unit, with an option to prepare and eat meals in common areas, and carefully considered privacy measures, the project seeks to allow participants to make homes for themselves within the context of a safe and supportive community.

 A site has been purchased on the corner of Talbot Ave and Stadacona St. in Elmwood.
-Once public funding is secured, construction will hopefully begin in 2019 and open in 2020.
+Public funding is secured, and construction is scheduled to begin in August, 2020.